Skip to main content

 Anyone else remember that one time Padme wrecked Phoebe's marriage to Max Medina?

 Directed by Don Roos, The Other Woman first premiered in Toronto in 2009.
 At the time, the movie was sporting the title of the book from which it was adapted, Love, and Other Impossible Pursuits.
 But the film didn’t receive any kind of widespread theatrical release until 2011, when it also sported its new title.
-Perhaps distributors were more eager to showcase it after Portman’s Oscar win for Black Swan.
+We can assume perhaps distributors were more eager to showcase the film after Portman’s Oscar win for Black Swan at the 2011 ceremony.

 So, why bring up this film at all?

 You have outlets like A24, responsible for films such as The Farewell, Eighth Grade, Room, and most recently Civil War who seem intent on preserving more grassroots cinema.
-Though even these guys are keeping their heads up largely owing to the way they imitate major film studios with the company essentially branding itself as the independent film destination.
+Though even these guys are keeping their heads up largely owing to the way they imitate major film studios--essentially branding itself as the independent film destination.

 And this is not something that Joe Moviegoer just doesn't know about.
 This is one of the hottest talking points in the world of YouTube film criticism, "I am so sick of remakes and reboots."
 But there is a general lack of interest in actually generating that conversation--in seeking out and promoting the movies we should be talking about instead.
 And so I am hoping to be a part of the wave that tries to these give movies better real estate in the dialogue, and that includes movies like The Other Woman.